Al-Shamal Stadium

 Al-Shamal Stadium (ملعب الشمال) was a proposed football stadium in Ash-Shamal, Qatar.
 It was proposed as part of the Qatar 2022 FIFA World Cup bid, and would have had a capacity of 45,120.
 After the World Cup, the stadium would have been downsized to 25,000.
-The stadium was not built, and other venues will host games at Qatar 2022.
+The stadium was not built, and other venues would host games at Qatar 2022.

 Plans

-The design was by Albert Speer & Partners, and was derived from the traditional dhow, the local fishing boats commonly used in Arab States of the Persian Gulf.
+The design was created by a renowned German architect and urban planner Albert Speer & Partners, and was derived from the traditional dhow a traditional type of sailling vessel, the local fishing boats commonly used in Arab States of the Persian Gulf.